Port

 Meals not included

-Upon your arrival, greet the elders who will then escort you on a tour of their fascinating village.
+You're off to experience traditional Fiji at Nukubalavu village -- one of Savusavu Island's oldest settlements and home to the High Chief of Savusavu.
+The elders will escort you on a tour of their fascinating village.
 Meet some of the 300 residents of Nukubalavu.
 Watch a demonstration of traditional island arts and crafts, including mat and basket weaving, which are woven using pandanus and coconut palms softened and slit into ribbons.

 Notes: